bnmunesh/lamda/Readme.md

 ### `Branch`

 Represents a library branch containing book inventory and search capabilities.
 Manages book transfers between branches.
+It is composed of BrnachDetails, BookInventory and SearchService classes

 ### `BranchDetails`